Bidding combinatorial games: The first fundamental theorem of bidding play

 By this result, henceforth we will refer to {\em perfect play} with the meaning perfect pure bids and a perfect move by the player who wins the bid.

 Bids are typically simultaneous, but in view of perfect play and Theorem~\ref{thm:pure}, the order of bidding is irrelevant.

 Consider a given stage of play.
 A player who has the larger part of the budget, or half the budget together with the marker, is called the (currently) {\em dominating player}.
+A player is {\em strictly dominating} if they have a strictly larger budget than their opponent.

-\begin{lem}[Last Move Wins] If the dominating player has an option from which the other player cannot move, then they win the game. \end{lem} \begin{proof} Suppose first that the dominating player, say Left, does not hold the marker.
+Now we establish that ``last move wins'' is the same as ``cannot move loses". \begin{lem}[Last Move Wins] If a dominating player has an option from which the other player cannot move, then the dominating player will win the game. \end{lem} \begin{proof} Suppose first that the dominating player, say Left, does not hold the marker.
 Then she goes all in, and moves such that Right cannot move.
 Since Right still holds the marker, he will lose the game.
 Namely, at her final bid, Left bids 0, and hence Right wins this final bid.

 Suppose next that the dominating player, say Left, holds the marker.
 She goes all in, and includes the marker in her bid.
 She wins the bid and moves such that Right cannot move.
 Again, the game ends as in the previous paragraph. \end{proof}